 The problem arises when the boiler can’t produce enough steam to offset the system’s ability to condense it.
 The steam condenses in the near-boiler piping, supply mains and maybe in some of the closer radiators.
 The thermostat never lets the burner shut off.
 No matter how high you turn the pressure up, you can’t produce enough steam.
 One symptom I have consistently noticed is that the pressure gauge never registers any pressure when the boiler is undersized or underfired.
 The boiler can’t build any pressure because as soon as any steam is produced, the system condenses it.

 When you install a replacement steam boiler, it is important that it be sized to the connected load.
 Once you have picked the correct size and have installed it according to the manufacturer’s specifications, make sure you also fire the burner to the connected load.
 If you don’t, the results can be the same as an undersized boiler.

 You have to realize that just because the boiler manufacturer says it’s a steam boiler and supplies all the necessary trim, it doesn’t make steam by magic.
 You have to input enough energy so that the boiler can offset the connected load’s condensing ability.
 That means when the boiler is rated to a certain gallons per hour (GPH), you have to use that firing rate.
 If you don’t the boiler won’t be able to produce enough steam.
 The steam won’t be able to reach the furthest radiators because it’s condensing in the pipes.

-If you have any questions or comments, e-mail [email protected], call (800) 423-7187 or follow me on Twitter at @Ask_Gcarey.
+If you have any questions or comments, e-mail me at [email protected], call me at (800) 423-7187 or follow me on Twitter at @Ask_Gcarey.